 Mr. Paul Patterson has more than thirty years of nuclear experience in reactor and facility operations, nuclear safety, hazard, and safety analysis, conduct of operations, technical training, technical writing, procedure implementation and regulatory compliance.
 Mr. Patterson has served as a Conduct of Operations Mentor for several Hanford facilities and at the Umatilla Chemical Weapons Demolition Facility.

 Mr. Patterson has extensive experience leading team-based processes, facilitating sessions and designing leadership seminars to meet specific client requirements.
 His technical contributions include leading hazard analysis and control selection for numerous projects and implementing nuclear safety and operational procedure coverage across all facility disciplines and facility life cycles.
-He has been the principle author of hazard analysis, accident analysis, Department of Energy (DOE) Documented Safety Analysis (DSA) chapters and Technical Specification Requirement (TSR); he led development of the initial Configuration Management Plans, Systems Engineering Management Plans and Construction Management Plans.
+He has been the principal author of hazard analysis, accident analysis, Department of Energy (DOE) Documented Safety Analysis (DSA) chapters and Technical Specification Requirement (TSR); he led development of the initial Configuration Management Plans, Systems Engineering Management Plans and Construction Management Plans.

 He is a DOE Senior Technical Trainer and Reactor Fundamentals Trainer, Control Room Simulator Instructor and Examiner, RO/SRO Oral Board Examiner and Senior Reactor Operator.